Quick take: What Is a Business Owners Policy?

 - A Business Owners Policy (BOP) combines the major property and liability coverages into one insurance policy.

-- They're not "one size fits all;" you actually tailor your BOP to your industry.
+- They're not one size fits all.
+You tailor your BOP to your business.

 We posed this question to Bart Baker, a Farmers Insurance agent based in Malibu, California.